sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 For this project, we'll need to install the following libraries using the Arduino IDE:

  - Adafruit BME280
+ - Adafruit Unified Sensor
  - RTCZero
  - AzureIoTHub
  - AzureIoTUtility
+ - AzureIoTProtocol_HTTP
- - AzureIoTProtocol_MQTT
+ - WiFi101

 To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.

 ***
 **Note**: Starting on version 1.0.17, `AzureIoTHub` required the `AzureIoTUtility` and one of the available protocols.
-These samples use the `AzureIoTProtocol_MQTT`, but it is prepared to work with `AzureIoTProtocol_HTTP` too.
+These samples use the `AzureIoTProtocol_HTTP`, but it is prepared to work with `AzureIoTProtocol_MQTT` too.
-***

-We'll also need to manually install the following libraries:
- - Adafruit WINC1500 (download it from [here](https://github.com/adafruit/Adafruit_WINC1500))
- - Adafuit Sensor Master (download it from [here](https://github.com/adafruit/Adafruit_Sensor))

-Instructions for manually installing a library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

 ***
 **Note**: If you have an earlier version of the IoT library, navigate to your Arduino documents directory.
 Inside the "Libraries" folder, there will be a number of installed libraries.
 Simply delete the `AzureIoT` folder.